jdlph/Path4GMNS/README.md

 - [ ] Enable manipulations on the overall travel demand and the demand between an OD pair
 - [x] Support for multi-demand-period and multi-agent-type
 - [ ] Add allowed use in terms of agent type for links
-- [ ] Provide a setting file in yaml to let users control key parameters
+- [x] Provide a setting file in yaml to let users control key parameters
 - [ ] Adopt parallel computing to further boost the performance

 ## Known Issues
 - [x] OSError: GLIBC_2.29 not found (required by DTALite.so) when importing Path4GMNS.
-You might encounter this issue if you are running Ubuntu 18.04LTS or lower (e.g., Google Colab) as DTALite.so shipped with v0.5.2 and prior was built on Ubuntu 20.04LTS. [v0.5.3](https://pypi.org/project/path4gmns/0.5.3/) built on Ubuntu 18.04LTS with GLIBC_2.27 is published on PyPI and open for download.
+You might encounter this issue if you are running Ubuntu 18.04LTS or lower (e.g., Google Colab) as DTALite.so shipped with v0.5.2 and prior was built on Ubuntu 20.04LTS. [v0.6.0](https://pypi.org/project/path4gmns/0.6.0/) built on Ubuntu 18.04LTS with GLIBC_2.27 is published on PyPI and open for download.

-      $ pip install path4gmns==0.5.3
+      $ pip install path4gmns==0.6.0

 - [x] Get same assignment results after changing values of VDF parameters in link.csv.
 The bug has been fixed in the source code in v0.5.3.
 Please use the latest release.